AlecRosenbaum/smart_mirror/neural_net/README.md

 The data set currently being used was recently published with a paper (linked in sources).
 It includes many characters we don't need, so in the training script it filters the data to only use [characters appectable in gmail usernames](https://support.google.com/a/answer/33386?hl=en)

-I've only uploaded the compressed data set.
+I haven't uploaded the data set, as it's pretty big and available online.

 ## Sources

 * HASY data source: <https://arxiv.org/pdf/1701.08380.pdf>
-* The neural net is modified code from <https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/layers/cnn_mnist.py>
+* The neural net is modified code from <https://www.tensorflow.org/get_started/mnist/pros>